Table of contents

 Citing insomnia specifically in a string of sleep disorders, the study also stated that the neuro-genetic condition, FFI, is predominantly due to mutation in codon D178N of the prion protein (PrP) gene.
 The gene is said to be the cause of special thalamic nuclei degeneration.

 In the United States, anywhere from 20 percent to 40 percent of adults report symptoms of insomnia at some point in a given year.
 Out of all adults, 9.5% report short-term insomnia.
-However, the condition was found to continue in 40% to 70% of patients for as long as four years.
+However, experts found that the condition continues in 40% to 70% of patients for as long as four years.

 According to the American Insomnia Survey in 2008-2009, more than 50% of adults had difficulty sleeping, and 22.1% met the diagnostic criteria for insomnia.
 In addition, the condition appears to be more common in women than in men.
 It is also more prevalent in the elderly population, individuals with low socioeconomic status, and those with poor health or low quality of life, suggesting that social and societal stress may be involved.